Fraunhofer-AISEC/codyze/docs/Codyze/index.md

     The legacy version of Codyze, in the following called __Codyze v2__, will be maintained for the foreseeable future.
     Differences between the redesigned version, called __Codyze v3__, and __Codyze v2__ will be explicitly stated in this documentation.

 Security is hard and implementing it correctly is even harder.
 Luckily, there are well-established and battle-proven libraries available that do the heavy lifting of security functions such as authentication, logging or encryption.
 But even when using these libraries in application code, developers run the risk of making subtle errors which may undermine the security of their application.
-This is where {{< param product >}} helps.
-By integrating it into an IDE or CI pipeline, developers can analyse their source code while programming and check if they are using libraries in a correct or in an insecure way.
+This is where Codyze helps.
+By integrating it into an IDE or CI pipeline, developers can analyze their source code while programming and check if they are using libraries in a correct or in an insecure way.

 ## How does it work?

 In contrast to many other static analysis tools, Codyze directly analyzes the source code and does not require a compiler tool-chain.
-It can thus even analyse incomplete source code and tolerate small syntax errors.
+It can thus even analyze incomplete source code and tolerate small syntax errors.

 Codyze is based on a "Code Property Graph", which represents the source code as a graph and adds semantic information to support the analysis.
 This representation can be used in two ways: